pts/pdfsizeopt/README.txt

 """""""""""""""""""""""""""""""""""
 Specify --do-unify-fonts=no and --do-regenerate-all-fonts=no .

-If it still fails, specify -do-optimize-fonts=no .
+If it still fails, specify --do-optimize-fonts=no .

 In either case, please report it on https://github.com/pts/pdfsizeopt/issues